linppa/cs5700-network-fundamentals/project 4; reliable transport protocol/README.md

 - Since the deadline was extended, I was able to play with zlib and base64 with the struct module to encode and decode the packet to even further minimize the byte size of the packet.
 It was a good learning experience to play around with these modules, but I'm not sure if I fully implemented it correctly.
+After discussing with the professor, I realized that I was so focused on trying to accomadate the JSON encoded packet headers, that I didn't realize that I could just use Struct to create a fixed-size binary encoded packet instead.
+  Therefore, I made some minor changes in the packet format to send it as a binary encoded packet instead of a JSON encoded packet.

 ## Challenges: